Spanish Louie: Murder of Crazy Charlie

 Soon afterwards, a "Bowery Bum" known as Crazy Charlie was found dead in the mouth of a passageway off Mulberry Street near the Bowery.
 Charlie had been brutally murdered, his throat having been slashed, and it was claimed by a police informer known as "the Ghost" that Lewis was responsible.
 This was highly doubted in the underworld, Lewis well known for being a mercenary, and would have had no motive to kill a penniless drug addict.
 Nevertheless, Lewis was picked up by two plainclothes detectives from the Eldridge Police Precinct.
 Lewis was never told why he was arrested and neither was he officially booked, given their evidence relied mainly on hearsay, investigators wanted to gather more evidence before pressing charges.

 His revolvers and a seven-inch knife, found inside his waistcoat, were confiscated when he was brought in.
 The desk sergeant remarked that the gangster's knife could have been the possible murder weapon although it was later found that the knife had not been recently used.
 The detectives hoped to get a confession out of Lewis and, having yet to inform him as to why he had been arrested, they put him in the back of a paddy wagon and drove him to the city morgue.
 Once there, they took Lewis inside and showed him the mutilated body of Crazy Charlie hoping to frighten a confession from him.
-Yet Lewis "neither started nor exclaimed" and instead took out a cigarette and turned to one of the detectives for a match.
+Yet Lewis "neither startled nor exclaimed" and instead took out a cigarette and turned to one of the detectives for a match.
 When one of the detectives pointed out the body and asked "Do you see this?", Lewis replied "Yes.
 Also, I'll tell you bulls another thing.
 You think to rattle me.
 Say, for ten cents I'd sit on this stiff all night an' smoke a pipe."
 Seeing their attempt to bluff Lewis had failed, the detectives let him go.

 In November 1909 a pickpocket named Jacob Lavine was drinking with a woman known to be "Spanish Louie's"; Louie wounded Lavine; when Lavine refused to appear against Louie, Louie was fined $10.00 {or $25.00} for carrying a concealed weapon December 30, 1909.